 There are no roads to Canaima, so you must fly.
 The cheapest way to get there is by flying from Puerto Ordaz or Ciudad Bolivar.
 (Again, is it me or is that another place named after Bolivar?)

 Flying to Venezuela can be quite expensive depending on the airline.
-I recommend that you download the free Skyscanner app which shows you a calendar with the cheapest flights in each day.
+I recommend that you check out Skyscanner which shows you a calendar with the cheapest flights in each month.

 Can I visit Angel Falls on my own?